-When thinking of starting any business process re-engineering activities, we need to think about the vision, mission and KPIs for the organization.
+When thinking of starting any business process re-engineering activities, or if we are considering getting ISO Certified, we need to think about the vision, mission and KPIs for the organization.
 It is said that “if you don;t have a destination, you can never get lost”, and naturally the inverse also applies.

 Therefore, before starting any major improvement works within an organization, it is important to clearly articulate where do we want to arrive with these activities.
 Where does the business owner want to take their organization?
 Through the vision, mission and KPIs we will be able to have a clear picture of where the business should be in a few years time.